stefdasca/statement-translator/Kilonova/0000-0099/Processed_0023.md

-Here is the translated and processed problem statement:

----

 We have `n` buckets, numbered from left to right from `1` to `n`.
 Each bucket initially contains `1` liter of water.
 The capacity of each bucket is unlimited.
 We pour the buckets into one another according to a certain rule, until all the water reaches the first bucket from the left.
 Pouring a bucket requires a certain effort.